the logical fallacies of linkedin

 As much as we like to talk about diversity and creating an inclusive culture, it’s not truly part of the culture until it is in practice.
 And a way to practice that is to simply be kinder, and be more conscientious of how your actions affect others.

 If you can donate to the School of Thought, it is encouraged that you do so here (not sponsored or anything; I’m just passionate about media literacy).
-Particularly in the state of today’s media, it is important to be able to think critically about consumption.
+But particularly in the state of today’s media, it is important to be able to think critically about consumption.